James Hanna (trader)

-James Hanna (died 1787) was the first European to sail to the Pacific northwest to trade in furs.
+James Hanna (died 1787) was the first European to sail to the Pacific Northwest to trade in furs.
 This maritime fur trade was an important factor in the early history of the Pacific Northwest and the westward expansion of the United States and Canada.

-The North West Coast Fur Trade
+The Northwest Coast fur trade

 In December 1780, the ships of James Cook's third expedition, HMS Resolution and HMS Discovery, called at Canton (modern Guangzhou) on their return voyage from the North Pacific.
 While there, the crews of the ships enjoyed unexpected success in selling for high prices the sea otter pelts they had obtained for trinkets on the North West Coast of America.
 Most of these valuable furs had been collected in trade with the local Mowachaht-Muchalaht people during Cook's stay during March–April 1778 at Nootka Sound, a large opening of bays, islands, channels, and inlets on the west central coast of Vancouver Island.
 At first Cook called it King George's Sound, but this was later changed to Nootka, based on Cook's mis-pronunciation Yuquot, the native name of the place.
 The Mowachaht-Muchalaht had been the principal occupants of the Sound for thousands of years.
 Due to the prices received by Cook's men at Kamchatka and Macao for furs collected at Nootka Sound, the village of Yuquot in Friendly Cove became the initial focus of the maritime fur trade after 1785.

 The description of the possibilities of the North Pacific fur trade in A Voyage to the Pacific Ocean, the official account of James Cook's expedition third expedition to the Pacific, published in May 1784, attracted wide attention.
 It was based on the journal of James King, who had assumed command of the Resolution after Cook's death in Hawaii.
 In particular, King's vivid account of the prices paid at Canton for the sea otter furs the crew had gathered on the American coast was repeatedly referred to in public discussion, being published in the London press in September 1785: